ESCA — Escalade, Incorporated

 - Gross Margin: Improved to 27.7%, up 280 basis points from 24.9% in the prior year, attributed to operational cost reductions and the Gold Tip acquisition.

-- Selling, General and Administrative Expenses (SG&A): Increased by 6.8% to $11.6 million, largely due to nonrecurring executive transition costs.
+- SG&A Expenses: Increased by 6.8% to $11.6 million, mainly due to nonrecurring executive transition costs.

 - EBITDA: Increased to $6.5 million from $5.9 million year-over-year.